anty-filidor/minesweeper/README.md

 # Minesweeper_SFML
 This is a simple minesweeper game created in C++ with SFML library a few time ago (in 2017).
+It is ortimised for (1366 x 768) screen resolution.

 Folder `Game` includes compiled and final wersion of the project ready to run in Windows environment.